 - Advises the CIO and other senior ITS leaders on technology issues of campus-wide importance

-- Influence the campus-wide discussion of information technology issues
+- Influences the campus-wide discussion of information technology issues

-Chair and Vice Chair– Members of ITEC elected by majority vote to serve a six (6) month term with Vice Chair automatically taking the Chair position after his/her term.
-Thus, only a Vice Chair will be elected every six (6) months.
+Chair and Vice Chair – Members of ITEC elected by majority vote to serve a twelve (12)-month term with Vice Chair automatically taking the Chair position after his/her term.
 The Chair is the primary contact for all outside groups.
 Both Chair and Vice Chair bear primary responsibility for the following:

 - Organizing monthly meeting agenda